 Certain agriculture and contracting equipment are tax-exempt.

 Labor, in most cases, isn’t taxable in Arkansas.
-For instance, let’s say you broke the screen to your cell phone and take it to a cell phone repair shop to have it fixed.
+For instance, let’s say you broke the screen of your cell phone and take it to a cell phone repair shop to have it fixed.
 Sales tax would be added to the selling price of the new screen and any additional parts to fix the phone.
 The labor to replace the screen isn’t taxable.
-However, a business that makes furniture will indirectly have sales tax on labor.
+However, a business that makes furniture will indirectly have a sales tax on labor.
 In this instance, let’s say this business is building a dining room table for a customer.
 Through labor, the pieces of wood are shaped, sanded, and painted to build this piece of furniture.
 While the labor isn’t directly taxable, sales tax is charged to the final selling price of the table.

 Digital products, with the exception of off-the-shelf software, aren’t taxable.

 Most services aren’t taxable in Arkansas, however, there are a few exceptions.